Removal procedure

 - crankshaft journals;

-- connecting rod journals of the crankshaft;
+- crankshaft connecting rod journals;

 Inspection of the crankshaft and main bearings

-1. Carry out the following inspections:
+1. Perform the following inspections:

-- Checking counterweights (9) crankshaft for damage.
+- Check the counterweights (9) of the crankshaft for damage.

-2. Repair or replace crankshaft if necessary.
+2. Repair or replace the crankshaft if necessary.

 Checking the crankshaft main bearings